Medicare Advantage Plans in Alabama

 Open Enrollment Period – AKA Annual Election Period

-From October 7 to December 15 each year, you can make changes to existing plans during the Annual Election Period (AEP).
+You can make changes to existing plans from October 7 to December 15 each year during the Annual Election Period (AEP).

 Anyone who did not enroll in Original Medicare during their IEP can do so during the Annual Election Period.
-People with Medicare Advantage plans can change from one plan to another or drop the Advantage plan to return to Original Medicare.
+In addition, people with Medicare Advantage plans can change from one plan to another or drop the Advantage plan to return to Original Medicare.